Skip to content

 Poland flagPoland

 Tipping is optional but appreciated in Poland.
-Around 10% is common in restaurants and rounding up is acceptable.
+Around 10% is common in restaurants, while rounding up is common in taxis, bars and casual service.

 Tipping customary